 Please note: Trails leading to the light station and beach are steep and primitive in some areas.
 Take caution when loading and unloading vessels onto the floating docks, and navigating the natural areas of the trails and beach.

-2025 Dates (TENTATIVE DUE TO HURRICANE HELENE DAMAGES):
+ALL 2025 DATES CANCELED DUE TO HURRICANE HELENE DAMAGES

 Catch the Nature Coast Currents monthly webinar series that aims to communicate and catalog research and monitoring relevant to Florida’s Nature Coast.
 Talks are ~30-40 minutes plus Q&A, and focus on coastal and marine science topics.
 Webinars are free and all are welcome!
 Recordings are posted on our archive page for later viewing.